 MP for Rochester and Strood

-Lauren Edwards is the Labour (Co-op) MP for Rochester and Strood, elected in July 2024.
-She serves on the Public Administration and Constitutional Affairs Committee from October 2024 and previously sat on a committee for the Institute for Apprenticeships and Technical Education (Transfer of Functions etc) Bill in March 2025.
+Lauren Edwards is a Labour (Co-op) MP for Rochester and Strood, elected in 2024.
+She currently serves on the Public Administration and Constitutional Affairs Committee and has previously sat on a committee related to apprenticeships policy during the Transfer of Functions for the Institute for Apprenticeships and Technical Education process in March 2025.

 Generated 21 February 2026